AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_message.md

 	<a name="code"></a>

-## Recalling a message from the server
+## Recalling a message

 This method enables app admins to recall harmful information to maintain a healthy chat environment.

-The default time limit on recalling a message is two minutes.
+The default time limit on recalling a message is two minutes, with a maximum of seven days.
 You can modify this value in [Agora Console](https://console.agora.io/).
-The maximum message storage duration varies based on different pricing plans.
-For details, see [Limitations](./agora_chat_limitation?platform=Android#message-storage-duration).

 ### HTTP request